Most strokes are ischemic (usually due to blockage of an artery), but some are hemorrhagic (due to rupture of an artery).

 Managing risk factors

-High blood pressure (see High Blood Pressure : Treatment) and diabetes (see Diabetes Mellitus (DM) : Treatment of Diabetes) should be controlled.
-Cholesterol levels should be measured and, if high, lowered to reduce the risk of atherosclerosis (see Dyslipidemia : Treatment).
-Smoking and use of amphetamines or cocaine should be stopped, and alcohol should be limited to no more than 2 drinks a day.
+Smoking and use of amphetamines or cocaine should be stopped, and alcohol should be limited to no more than two drinks a day.
 Exercising regularly and, if overweight, losing weight help people control high blood pressure, diabetes, and high cholesterol levels.

-Having regular checkups enables a doctor to identify risk factors for stroke so that they can be managed quickly.
+Having regular checkups enables a doctor to identify risk factors for stroke so that they can be managed promptly.

 Some people are allergic to antiplatelet drugs or similar drugs and cannot take them.
 Also, people who have gastrointestinal bleeding should not take antiplatelet drugs.

-If an ischemic stroke or a transient ischemic attack is due to blood clots originating in the heart, warfarin, an anticoagulant, may be given to inhibit blood clotting.
-Because taking warfarin and an antiplatelet drug greatly increases the risk of bleeding, these drugs are rarely used together for stroke prevention.
+If an ischemic stroke or a transient ischemic attack is due to blood clots originating in the heart, warfarin (also called coumadin), an anticoagulant, may be given to inhibit blood clotting.
+Because taking warfarin and an antiplatelet drug increases the risk of bleeding, these drugs are only occasionally used together for stroke prevention.